Dreams of an empty table: the quiet scene in which what is missing becomes the most audible

 Today, if the theme resonates, give yourself a quiet hour “after the celebration”: no new tasks, no abrupt transitions.
 Sit, tea, a window, slow tidying of thoughts.
 The Inner Child recognizes such hours as respect for contrasts, and in the dreams that follow shows you the emptied table more gently.

 Astrological note: A dream of an emptied table after guests often comes during transits of the Moon through your 4th house in tension with Saturn, during transits of Venus touching Saturn, and in periods of Saturn passing through your 5th house.
 Cancers, Taureans, and Capricorns recognize this dream with particular accuracy.
-If Venus is now touching your Saturn — the Inner Child feels the “after,” and the dream conveys this through a table on which joy has left soft but clear traces.
+If Venus is now touching your Saturn, the Inner Child feels the “after,” and the dream conveys this through a table on which joy has left soft but clear traces.

 You dream that the table is still empty, but you are getting ready.
 You lay the cloth, the cutlery, set out a vase, light a candle, arrange the chairs.
 No one is there yet.
-In the body — a collected, warm anticipation: someone will come, and I will welcome them.
+In the body sits a collected, warm anticipation: someone will come, and I will welcome them.

-If you know exactly whom you are waiting for — the dream shows a clear address for your preparation; it’s worth checking whether your real preparation is aimed there too.
-If you do not know who will come, yet you are preparing — you are inwardly open to something new; it’s worth trusting this readiness.
-If you check everything twice — in real life it matters to you to receive the other with respect; it’s worth not forgetting yourself in the process.
-If you are calm as you prepare — your steadiness is strong; it’s worth noticing it as a strength.
-If you doubt whether you chose the right tablecloth — perhaps in real life you are still trying to match someone else’s expectations; it’s worth setting out what you yourself like.
+If you check everything twice, in waking life it matters to you to receive the other with respect.
+Do not forget yourself in the process.
+If you are calm as you prepare, your steadiness is strong.
+Notice it as a strength.
+If you doubt whether you chose the right tablecloth, perhaps in waking life you are still trying to match someone else’s expectations.
+Set out what you yourself like.
 When the waiting overruns the arrival, the image turns into the dream where the table is set but no one eats.

 Ask yourself: “Whom or what am I inwardly waiting for in my life now — and how can I set the table for it so that it reflects not only others’ expectations but my own shape of warmth?”